silvandiepen/code-styleguide/styling.md

 - **Avoid [scoping](#scoping) styles unnecessarily**: Properly structured HTML and CSS should eliminate the need for complex scoping.
 Over-scoping can make stylesheets harder to maintain and debug.

+- **[Avoid Module Scoping](#module-scoping)**: Frameworks often use module scoping, generating unique classes to encapsulate component styles.
+While this can prevent global style conflicts, it can also complicate your CSS.
+Instead, focus on writing clean, modular CSS with well-defined class names.
+This approach avoids unnecessary complexity, makes styles easier to override, and ensures better consistency across your project.

 - **[Base all sizes on a logical system](#base-all-sizes-on-a-logical-system)**: Use a consistent grid, modular scale, or other logical systems for sizing.
 This approach maintains consistency across your design.

 - **[Avoid setting sizes on containers](#avoid-container-sizes)**: Containers should adapt to their content, not the other way around.
 This ensures your design is responsive and fluid.